processone/rtb/README.md

   being tested.
 It's highly recommended to use IP addresses in `hostname`
   part: excessive DNS lookups may create significant overhead for the benchmarking tool itself.
-The default is empty list which means the value of `domain` option will be used to obtain the server(s) endpoint(s).
+The default is empty list which means the used scenario will detect the server(s) endpoint(s) by its own mechanisms, such as DNS SRV lookups.
 Leaving the default alone is also not recommended for the reason described above.
-  See also `domain` option.

 - **bind**: `[ip_address()]`